 When we check the charge of a TXV coil, we always start with airflow.
 If you have the AHRI data available, establish rated airflow before charging.
-If AHRI data is unavailable, we suggest testing at a nominal 400 cfm per ton.
-If you make adjustments to the airflow, you must keep an eye on your pressures as well as the superheat and subcooling.
+If you do not have AHRI data available, use the nominal rating in the Midwest of 400 cfm per ton of 1.5 through 5 tons.